zeshuaro/off-campus/README.md

 ### Setup Database

-We provide some Python scripts to initialise and insert data into Cloud Firestore.
+We provide some Python scripts to initialise and add data into Cloud Firestore.
 The scripts require Python 3.6+.

 Install the required packages with the command below:

     cd scripts/
     pip3 install -r requirements.txt

-#### Insert University Data
+#### Add University Data

 Currently we have data for University of New South Wales (UNSW) and University of Sydney (USYD).
 Run the following command to insert the data:

     python3 add_unis.py

-#### Insert Course Chat Data
+#### Add Course Chat Data

 The script defaults to scrape all available courses in Term 3 for UNSW and Semester 2 for USYD.
 For testing purposes, we recommend __NOT__ to scrape and insert all the courses.
 The `-c` option can be used to filter courses by subject and `-l` to limit the number of courses to be inserted for __each__ university.
 Below is an example of running the script with the options:

     python3 add_chats.py -c COMP -l 5

-#### (Optional) Insert User Data
+#### (Optional) Add User Data

-We also have a script to insert some dummy user data and included a set of user profile pictures under `scripts/images/`.
+We also included a script to insert some dummy user data and included a set of user profile pictures under `scripts/images/`.
 You can create more users by adding more pictures under that folder.

 __Note that__ this script runs a machine learning model to classify the gender of the profile pictures.
 It requires some extra packages and to download the model (~500 MB) in order to prcess the pictures.